 Both the models support wireless connectivity, with the K3 having around 99 hours of battery use with the backlight off, and around 34 hours with the backlight on.
 You can pair both the K1 and K3 with multiple devices, with the K1 allowing 3 and the K3 allowing 5.

-Moreover, you should know that both the K1 and K3 use ABS keycaps instead of PBT, which means the quality of the legends are not the best.
+Both the K1 and K3 use ABS keycaps instead of PBT, which means the quality of the legends are not the best.

 The keyboards also lack adjustable feet, which means there’s very little in the way of adjustment.
 There’s also no software to customize the keyboards’ functions as everything is done on the keyboard.